kyma-project/api-gateway/docs/user/apirule-migration/01-84-migrate-oauth2-v1beta1-to-v2.md

             - GET
           path: /{**}
     ```
-    The above APIRule example delegates token validation to the previously configured oauth2-proxy.
-Existing tokens will remain valid throughout the migration, ensuring that the process does not disrupt any exposed or secured workloads.

     > [!NOTE]
     > Note that the **hosts** field accepts a short host name (without a domain).
 Additionally, the path `/.*` has been changed to `/{**}` because APIRule `v2` does not support regular expressions in the **spec.rules.path** field.
     >
-    > For more information, see the [Changes Introduced in APIRule `v2`](../custom-resources/apirule/04-70-changes-in-apirule-v2.md) document. **Read this document before applying the new APIRule `v2`.**
+    > For more information, see [Changes Introduced in APIRule `v2`](../custom-resources/apirule/04-70-changes-in-apirule-v2.md).

 4. Update the APIRule to version `v2` by applying the adjusted configuration.

    To verify the version of the applied APIRule, check the value of the `gateway.kyma-project.io/original-version` annotation in the APIRule **spec**.
 A value of `v2` indicates that the APIRule has been successfully migrated.
-Use the following command:
+To see the value, run:
     ```bash
     kubectl get apirules.gateway.kyma-project.io -n $NAMESPACE $APIRULE_NAME -oyaml
     ```